- MIneral Processing

 The rotational speed of the mill significantly impacts the grinding action.
 The correct speed to maximise throw to toe leads to greater grinding force and a higher mill load.

-The amount of water in the mill affects the discharge density and recirculating load, maintaining the tonnage /water ratio correct for the ore type being processed will achieve an optimal grind, with enough water to flush the fines out of the mill without pooling inside the mill.
+The amount of water in the mill affects the discharge density and recirculating load.
+Maintaining the correct tonnage-to-water ratio for the ore type being processed achieves an optimal grind, with enough water to flush the fines out of the mill without pooling inside it.

 By manipulating these variables in response to real-time load readings, operators can maintain a stable and optimal grinding environment within the SAG mill.